Guantanamo Bay detention camp: Criticism and condemnation

+In 2022, lawyer and constitutional scholar Baher Azmy wrote that the legal and rhetorical justifications for the authoritarian turn in Donald Trump's presidential administrations have their roots in the precedents set by Guantanamo Bay, saying "The American exceptionalism Bush deployed—to invade Muslim countries, create lawless prison sites, target an entire class of domestic residents on the basis of ethnicity and religious affiliation, and authorize torture—seamlessly morphed into the vulgar and explicit ethnonationalism of the Trump administration, which expanded executive claims to justify innumerable norm transgressions of its own."

+In June 2023, United Nations Special Rapporteur on Human Rights and Counter-Terrorism, Fionnuala Ní Aoláin released her final report on the detention center.
+The report concludes that prisoners endure "ongoing cruel, inhuman, and degrading treatment" and that the detention center should be closed.

 Plans for closing of camp

-Former President Obama's stymied attempt
+President Obama's attempt

 During his 2008 presidential campaign, Barack Obama described Guantánamo as a "sad chapter in American history" and promised to close down the prison in 2009.
 After being elected, Obama reiterated his campaign promise on 60 Minutes and the ABC program This Week.
+However, his attempts were largely stymied by Republican opposition in Congress.

 On 22 January 2009, Obama stated that he had ordered the government to suspend prosecutions of Guantánamo Bay detainees for 120 days to review all the detainees' cases to determine whether and how each detainee should be prosecuted.
 A day later, Obama signed an executive order stating that Guantánamo Detention Camp would be closed within the year.
 His plan encountered a setback when incoming officials of his administration discovered that there were no comprehensive files concerning many of the detainees, so that merely assembling the available evidence about them could take weeks or months.
 In May, Obama announced that the prosecutions would be revived.
 On 20 May 2009, the United States Senate passed an amendment to the Supplemental Appropriations Act, 2009 (H.R.
 2346) by a 90–6 vote to block funds needed for the transfer or release of prisoners held at the Guantanamo Bay detention camp.
 In November 2009, Obama admitted that the "specific deadline" he had set for closure of the Guantanamo Bay camp would be "missed."
 He said the camp would probably be closed later in 2010, but did not set a specific deadline.

 In May 2009, Carol Rosenberg, writing in The Miami Herald, reported that the camps would not be immediately dismantled when the detainees are released or transferred, due to ongoing cases alleging abuse of detainees.

 In August 2009, the U.S. Disciplinary Barracks at Fort Leavenworth, Kansas, and the Standish Maximum Correctional Facility in Standish, Michigan were considered potential sites for transfers of over 220 prisoners.
 Kansas public officials, including both of its senators and governor, objected to transferring prisoners to the former.
 Many in Standish, however, welcomed the move to the latter.